maxwellmandela/php-recurrence/README.md

 ### Creating a weekly frequency with `no. of times` per interval

-You can create an array of dates by passing the start,end,freq, interval,recurrence_count this way
+You can create an array of dates and number of recurrence per interval by passing the `start,end,freq,interval,recurrence_count` this way

 ```php
 $events = $schedule->createEvents([